mase-l/prompts/xero-cfo.md

 * **Steady growth** from February to April; slight dip in May.
 * **June rebound** (+6 %) driven by new subscription tier.

-Would you like to see the same dashboard for gross profit or cash flow?</>
+Would you like to see the same dashboard for gross profit or cash flow?`

+---

+## GPT Actions Schema
-<GPT Actions Schema>openapi: 3.1.0
+`openapi: 3.1.0
 info:
   title: Xero Accounting API (Read-Only)
   version: "9.0.0"